slowernews/wisdom-tldr/README.md

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 So influence their memories and you can influence their decisions'*

+Do i need to justify my choice?
+What am i searching for? functional decision vs emotional decision.

+too familiar - too unfamiliar. we like what is in the middle! similar enough and different enough to be liked. the secret is on the [middle](#on-balance-perfectionism-and-good-enough)

 ===